EntropyZero/Toucan/README.md

 * A much improved permissions configuration story
   * Improve the Fluent API, or
   * Provide for some form of DSL/file spec for loading permission definitions
-* Handling for nested controller routes with multiple resources for loading
 * Improved documentation and samples

 ### Contributing